Open knowledge: Twentieth century

 In the early twentieth century, a debate about intellectual property rights developed within the German Social Democratic Party.
 A key contributor was Karl Kautsky who in 1902 devoted a section of a pamphlet to "intellectual production", which he distinguished from material production:Communism in material production, anarchy in the intellectual that is the type of a Socialist mode of production, as it will develop from the rule of the proletariat—in other words, from the Social Revolution through the logic of economic facts, whatever might be: the wishes, intentions, and theories of the proletariat.This view was based on an analysis according to which Karl Marx's law of value only affected material production, not intellectual production.

 With the development of the public Internet from the early 1990s, it became far easier to copy and share information across the world.
-The phrase "information wants to be free" became a rallying cry for people who wanted to create an internet without the commercial barriers that they felt inhibited creative expression in traditional material production.
+The phrase "information wants to be free" became a rallying cry for people who wanted to create an Internet without the commercial barriers that they felt inhibited creative expression in traditional material production.
+Digital rights activists aim to enable related concepts, including access to data produced with public funds and freedom of expression online.

 Wikipedia was founded in 2001 with the ethos of providing information which could be edited and modified to improve its quality.
 The success of Wikipedia became instrumental in making open knowledge something that millions of people interacted with and contributed to.